maxxNcode/say-to-go/FEATURES.md

 - Scroll to zoom in and out
 - Click navigation arrows to move between connected images
 - Keyboard navigation support (browser dependent)

+### 4. About Section
+Access detailed information about the project:
+- Click the "ABOUT" button on the main screen
+- Read comprehensive project information
+- Close the about section to return to the main interface

 ## Technical Features